 - Maintain a good attitude.
 Be hardworking, interested and passionate on shift.
 If you are tired, uninterested, and/or condescending, it shows and reflects poorly.

-- Ask questions, but during the appropriate time and situation.
+- Ask questions, and be cognizant of the appropriate time and situation to do so.
 If your resident or attending are busy (for example while they are charting, on the phone, speaking with nurses or other consultants, performing a procedure), try to save your questions and/or comments for the end of shift.
 Please be courteous of the other responsibilities residents have while on shift.

 - If your patient looks critically ill and needs immediate attention, pause your evaluation and get your resident or attending to come to the patient’s bedside.
 This includes if the patient looks critically, vital signs are significantly abnormal, they are having difficulty breathing, actively vomiting, etc. If you’re not sure, it’s better to be safe and make the resident aware of your concerns.

 - Always maintain a professional relationship with your patients and other staff.
-This means you should introduce yourself as “Student Doctor” or “Senior Medical Student.”
+This means you should introduce yourself as “Student Doctor.”
 Treat patients as you would want your loved ones to be treated in the ER.

 - Refrain from discussing medical orders or plans without confirming with your resident or attending.
 If information is misconstrued to the patient, this can result in confusion and frustration.